 Optimising patient outcomes

 Powerful shifts can be made across healthcare economies by using digital technology in this way.
 Your customers are already tuned in to the potential this has to speed up pathway development and service improvement.

-The digital solution Accession has created reaches parts of the healthcare system that hasn’t responded.
-This innovative app attempts to drive broad scale behavioural change across the primary care workforce, to implement NICE.
-By using our app, the vision is for every GP and commissioner in England to have at their fingertips an understanding of the patient and system impact of not effectively anticoagulating.
-By overlaying the clinical and cost effectiveness of treatments across the pathway and utilising big data to identify areas of risk and opportunity, healthcare professionals and commissioners can see in a matter of minutes key improvements they need to make to their local pathways, right down to individual GP practice level.
-Furthermore inbuilt analytics will allow us to easily measure and evidence the behavioural shift.
+The digital solution Accession has created reaches parts of the healthcare system ripe for transformation.
+This innovative app and online platform drives broad scale behavioural change across the whole system, to implement NICE and unlock pressures in the pathway.
+By using our technology, the vision is for every clinician and commissioner in the UK to have at their fingertips an understanding of the cost, capacity requirement and patient outcomes in their current service.
+By overlaying the clinical and cost effectiveness of treatments across the pathway and utilising big data to identify areas of risk and opportunity, healthcare professionals and commissioners can see in a matter of minutes key improvements they need to make to their local pathways to improve these parameters.

 The unique speed and clarity of message that can now be achieved with digital technology is bringing a new era of customer interaction and engagement.
 By motivating whole system behavioural change in this way the value of innovative treatments can be instantly recognised.
 With the power of digital technology the potential to improve patient outcomes is profound.
 This is just the beginning, and the possibilities are endless.